knowledge-express/ontopic/README.md

 ```

 ## Usage
-By default ontopic is initialised with an ephemeral data store and an ephemeral bus that can send and receive updates.
+By default ontopic is initialised by default with an ephemeral data store and an ephemeral bus that can send and receive updates.
 You can store data, push updates and do queries that automatically update their result.

 ```
 import ontopic from 'ontopic';